German Templer colonies in Palestine: Templer Colony in Haifa

+One of the Templer restored house on David Ben Gurion BLVD.

 On 6 August 1868, the founders of the Templers, Christoph Hoffmann and Georg David Hardegg, their families and a group of fellow Templers, left Germany for Palestine, landing in Haifa on 30 October.
 They had already come to the conclusion that basing themselves in Jerusalem wouldn't be practical, planning to settle nearby, close to Nazareth, but during their journey they were advised that Haifa would be more suitable, having a good harbor and climate.

 Hoffmann and Hardegg purchased land at the foot of Mount Carmel and established a colony there in 1868.
 At the time, Haifa had a population of 4,000.
 The Templers are credited today with promoting the development of the city.
 The colonists built an attractive main street that was much admired by the locals.
 It was 30 meters wide and planted with trees on both sides.
 The houses, designed by architect Jacob Schumacher, were built of stone, with red-shingled roofs, instead of the flat or domed roofs common in the region.
 Hard work, the harsh climate and epidemics claimed the lives of many before the colony became self-sustaining.
 Hardegg stayed in Haifa, while Hoffmann moved on to establish other colonies.

 In the same year, Bahá'u'lláh, the prophet-founder of the Baháʼí Faith, arrived in the Haifa-Akka region as a prisoner of the Ottoman Empire.
 Years later, after his release from strict confinement, he visited the Templer Colony on Mount Carmel several times and wrote a letter to Hardegg.
 He asked his son, ‘Abdu’l-Baha, to build, on the alignment of the Templer Colony road (Carmel Avenue) with the shrine to the forerunner of the religion, known as "the Bab," halfway up the mountain.
 The conjunction of the Templer buildings and the Shrine have become the most significant landmark in the modern city of Haifa.